MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-c5-data-migration.md

 After you fix one or more errors, you can choose **Migrate** to migrate only the entities you fixed, without having to completely restart the migration.

 > [!Tip]
 > If you have fixed more than one error, you can use the **Select More** feature to select multiple lines to migrate.
-Alternatively, if there are errors that are not important to fix, you can choose them and then choose **Skip Selections** .
+Alternatively, if there are errors that are not important to fix, you can choose them and then choose **Skip Selections**.

 > [!Note]
 > If you have items that are included in a BOM, you might need to migrate more than once if the original item is not created before the variants that reference it.
 If an item variant is created first, the reference to the original item can cause an error message.

 ## <a name="verifying-data-after-migrating"></a>Verifying Data After Migrating

-One way to verify that your data migrated correctly is to look at the following pages in C5 and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+One way to verify that your data migrated correctly is to look at the following pages in C5 and [!INCLUDE[prod_short](includes/prod_short.md)].

 |Microsoft Dynamics C5 2012 | Dynamics 365 Business Central| Batch Job to Use |
 |---------------------------|------------------------------|------------------|